 The West Virginia Guide to Section 8 Housing

-This article provides a thorough overview of Section 8 in West Virginia.
-Whether you are a prospective applicant or a current participant seeking clarity, understanding the nuances of this federal housing assistance program can help improve your living situation.
+This guide provides a thorough overview of Section 8 in West Virginia.
+Whether you are a prospective applicant or a current participant seeking clarity, read on for all the information you need to apply for Section 8 in West Virginia, understand eligibility, income limits, and other important details.

 What Is Section 8 Housing in West Virginia?